D-Joey-G/category-classifier/README.md

 - Relabels are saved in a corrected_labels.csv
   - Will re-incorporate into a new_cleaned_data set in future and re-run model to see if this impacts performance

-## Next Steps
-- Work on transformer-based embeddings to see if we can improve performance pass LinearSVC

 ---

 ## Data Investigation